-Estimates of New HIV Infections in the United States for the Most-Affected Subpopulations, 2010
+Diagnoses in the United States for the Most-Affected Subpopulations, 2015

 Source: CDC.
-Estimated HIV incidence among adults and adolescents in the United States, 2007-2010.
-HIV Surveillance Supplemental Report 2012;17(4).
-Subpopulations representing 2% or less of the overall U.S. epidemic are not reflected in this chart.
-Abbreviations: MSM, men who have sex with men; IDU, injection drug user.
+Diagnoses of HIV infection in the United States and dependent areas, 2015.
+HIV Surveillance Report 2016;27.
+Subpopulations representing 2% or less of HIV diagnoses are not reflected in this chart.
+Abbreviation: MSM = men who have sex with men.

-- Some women may be unaware of their male partner's risk factors for HIV (such as injection drug use or having sex with other men) and may not use condoms.
+- Because some women may be unaware of their male partner's risk factors for HIV (such as injection drug use or having sex with men), they may not use condoms.

-- Some sexually transmitted diseases (STDs), such as gonorrhea and syphilis, greatly increase the likelihood of getting or spreading HIV.
+- Some sexually transmitted diseases, such as gonorrhea and syphilis, greatly increase the likelihood of getting or transmitting HIV.

-- Women who have been sexually abused may be more likely than women with no abuse history to engage in sexual behaviors like exchanging sex for drugs, having multiple partners, or having sex with a partner who is physically abusive when asked to use a condom.
+- Women who have been sexually abused may be more likely than women who have not to engage in sexual risk behaviors like exchanging sex for drugs, having multiple sex partners, or having sex without a condom.

 What CDC Is Doing

-Through its High-Impact Prevention approach, CDC is working with state and local partners throughout the United States to identify and implement the most cost-effective and scalable interventions in the geographic areas hardest hit by HIV and among the populations most affected within those areas.
+Through its high-impact prevention approach, CDC is working with state and local partners throughout the United States to identify and implement the most cost-effective and scalable interventions in the geographic areas and populations most affected by HIV.
 Activities include:

 - Funding to health departments and community-based organizations:

-- New funding to provide training and technical assistance for staff of health departments, community-based organizations, and health care organizations to help them link HIV-positive people to care, retain or re-engage them in care, and help them to achieve viral suppression.
-Estimated annual funding will be $26 million.
+- CDC is awarding approximately $130 million over 5 years (2014-2019) to provide training and technical assistance for staff of health departments, community-based organizations, and health care organizations to help them link HIV-positive people to care, retain or reengage them in care, and help them achieve viral suppression.

-- The Act Against AIDS Leadership Initiative, a partnership between CDC and leading national civic and social organizations representing the populations hardest hit by HIV and AIDS, to intensify HIV prevention efforts in these populations.
+- Partnering and Communicating Together (PACT) to Act Against AIDS, a 5-year partnership between CDC and leading national organizations representing the populations hardest hit by HIV and AIDS, to intensify HIV prevention efforts in these populations.

-- Research on microbicides -- creams or gels that can be applied vaginally or anally before sexual contact to prevent HIV transmission.
+- Research on microbicides -- creams or gels that could be applied vaginally or anally before sexual contact to prevent HIV transmission.

 - Support and technical assistance to health departments and community-based organizations to deliver effective behavioral interventions.

-- Women are defined in this fact sheet as adult and adolescent females aged 13 and older.
+- Adult and adolescent females aged 13 and older.

 - HIV and AIDS diagnoses indicate when a person is diagnosed with HIV infection or AIDS, but do not indicate when the person was infected.